pavlo1983/Cucumber_testing/README.md

 To run defined test please use command:

-npm run <command>
+npm run "command"

-<command> is defined test in package.json file in "scripts" object
+"command" is defined test in package.json file in "scripts" object

+For example: npm run response_code